bija510/cypress-mocha-javascript/README.md

 ## Introduction

-Cypress is a modern JavaScript-based end-to-end testing framework designed for fast, easy, and reliable testing of web applications.
+- Cypress is a modern JavaScript-based end-to-end testing framework designed for fast, easy, and reliable testing of web applications.
 This document provides guidelines for setting up and using Cypress for automation testing.
+- Cypress only support css-selector.
+- The `.text()` feature in Cypress is not unique to Cypress itself—it comes from the jQuery API.
+- Promise comes with rejection, resolved , pending `we use then() to solve promise`.
+- Waits for elements to appear without sleep().
+- Screenshots & Videos – Captures test runs for review.
+- Visual test runner to inspect tests step by step.
+- CI/CD Integration – Works with tools like Jenkins, GitHub Actions, etc.
+- Built-in Assertions – No need for third-party libraries.
+- Support for Mocha & Chai – Uses familiar syntax for writing tests.

 ## 📘 JavaScript Naming Conventions Cheat Sheet